 Thanksgiving Herb Stuffing

 One serving of this thanksgiving herb stuffing won't be enough.
-Made with french bread, onion, celery and fresh herbs, it will be a family favorite year after year.
-It's an easy recipe anyone can follow.
+Made with french bread, onion, celery, butter and fresh herbs, it will be a family favorite year after year.
+You will love how soft and fluffy this stuffing is, it's bursting with flavor!

 Ingredients